OpenTreeOfLife/germinator/new_synthetic_tree.md

   * `grafted_solution/grafted_solution.tre`
   * `grafted_solution/grafted_solution_ottnames.tre`
   * `annotated_supertree/annotations.json`
-  * a README.html file that describes the files
+  * a README file that describes the files
 * a large archive called `opentree{#}_output.tgz` of all synthesis outputs, including `*.html` files

 Create a version-specific subdirectory of the `synthesis` directory on `files.opentreeoflife.org` server.
 Then, copy these files there, e.g.: